hummingbird-project/hummingbird-docs/Hummingbird.docc/Articles/Recommendations.md

 Users should define externally managed resources in "Services".

-Each service manages its lifecycle through [swift-service-lifecycle](https://github.com/swift-server/swift-service-lifecycle).
-The order of services is important, as services are initialized in the order they are added to the application and torn down in reverse order.
+Each service controls its own life cycle using [swift-service-lifecycle](https://github.com/swift-server/swift-service-lifecycle).
+Services start in the order you add them to the app, and stop in reverse order.

-When adding services to a Hummingbird app, the Hummingbird app is always initialized after your services and torn down first.
+When you add services to a Hummingbird app, the app starts after your services and stops before them.

 ```swift
 let app = Application()